Back-code/ha_isin_sensor/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Back-code&repository=https%3A%2F%2Fgithub.com%2FBack-code%2Fha_isin_sensor&category=Stock)

 ## Overview
-The `ha_isin_sensor` integration allows you to track stock prices and related information using ISIN (International Securities Identification Number) codes.
+The `Mini Stock Pocket` integration allows you to track stock prices and related information using ISIN (International Securities Identification Number) codes.
 This integration fetches real-time stock data and displays it as sensors in Home Assistant.

 ## Features
 - **Add Stocks**: Add multiple stocks to a hub using their ISIN codes.